Staff

 Guitar / Voice / Piano Teacher

 Beau Roland is a native of Odessa and serves as associate choir director at Wilson and Young Middle School.
-Heis a graduate of The University of Texas of the Permian Basin where he earned his bachelor’s degree in Music Education.
+He is a graduate of The University of Texas of the Permian Basin where he earned his bachelor’s degree in music education.
 Growing up in Odessa, Beau sang in the choirs at Nimitz Jr. High School and Permian High School.
 He earned All-Region Choir honors and sang with the Black Magic vocal ensemble while studying voice with Kathy Lollar.
 As a music student at UTPB, he studied voice with David Corman.
 He performed with the University Choir, Ensemble Choir, Men’s Choir, the Vocal Jazz Ensemble, and the barbershop quartet.
 Additionally, he sang vocals with the jazz band, BAJ.
 During his college years, he also studied piano and guitar.
 Beau enjoys performing in musical theater, playing piano and guitar, and spending time with his son, Lennon.
 Beau, the Lollars are thrilled to have you back at WTMA, first as a student, and now as a teacher.

 Seneca Mick